oamldev/oaml/README.md

 - Resampling music?
 - Add a function for playing SFX's with a 3d position.
 - Add a loudness effect, and a reverb effect as well.
-- Implement OAML in more game engines, love2d, godot, etc.
+- Implement OAML in more game engines, love2d, etc.

 ### Games using OAML

 - [https://github.com/Andrettin/Wyrmgus](https://github.com/Andrettin/Wyrmgus)

 ### About